temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-test-template.md

-# Selenium test template

-This page explains the steps needed to be followed in order to do the Java implementation for a Selenium Test.
+This page explains the steps needed to be followed in order to do the Java implementation for a Selenium Test Template based on the client's framework.

 # Implementation